InteractiveComputerGraphics/SPlisHSPlasH/README.md

 ```
 pip install pysplishsplash
 ```
-These are available for Python Versions.
+These are available for Python versions 3.6-3.10.
 See also here: [pySPlisHSPlasH](https://pypi.org/project/pySPlisHSPlasH/).
 If you do not meet these conditions please refer to the build instructions and to the python binding [Getting started guide](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH/blob/master/doc/py_getting_started.md).